 Although you are not required to have a separation agreement, it can be advantageous to have one.
 Such agreements resolve issues that you and your partner can agree on, and helps narrows possible disputes during any future proceedings in Court.
 Your separation agreement can resolve issues about spousal support, as well as other issues such as child support, custody of any children, access to any children, planning the educational and moral development of a child, and dividing property.

-However, it’s important to keep in mind that a Judge has the power to disregard any part of a separation agreement (or other domestic contract) that deals with a child if to do so is in the best interests of the child, including if the agreed upon child support is not reasonable compared to the government’s child support guidelines.
+However, it’s important to keep in mind that a Judge has the power to disregard any part of a separation agreement (or another domestic contract) that deals with a child if to do so is in the best interests of the child, including if the agreed-upon child support is not reasonable compared to the government’s child support guidelines.

 There are also other types of clauses in domestic contracts that the law does not enforce.
 Let’s say you wanted to impose a condition or limit on a particular right that your partner has in a separation agreement or other domestic contract.
 There are certain conditions that can’t be imposed.
 However, before we talk about the type of conditions that can’t be imposed on a right, let’s use a simple example to explain what we mean by the phrase “condition imposed on a right”.
 Let’s say you have a gym membership, and your gym rewarded you for exercising by giving you a free month of service, provided that you exercised at their gym at least 10 times in a month.
 In this example, you have a right to one free month of service, but the condition on that right is that you exercise at least 10 times in one month at their gym.
 If you don’t meet the condition, then you don’t get your free month of service.